TahiG-zz/MinutesMade/README.md

 - Large accounting firms

 ## Interested?
 I'm looking for a co-founder.
-If you're interested in this idea and want to talk, get in touch: gichigi[a t]me.com
+If you're interested in this idea and want to talk, get in touch: gichigi\at\me.com